Code-Institute-Submissions/adilkhr-my-ms2-project_AugResub/README.md

 As a new user:

-* As a first time visitor, I want to easily understand what type of game it is that I am playing and what the aim of the game is with a clear instruction of the game present.
-I also want to know my progress of how I am doing in the game and when I complete it, I am presented with feed back of how I done in the game with an option to play the game again.
+* I want to easily understand what type of game it is that I am playing and what the aim of the game is

+* I want a game that is fully functional alongside being responsive on any device

+* I want to be presented with a positive message once i complete the game alongside with the progress of how i did

+* I want to have the option to play again once i finish

-#### Visting User goals:
+#### Visiting User goals:

+* I want to have the option to play again once i finish

-* As a visiting user to the game, I want to keep practicsing the game and understand how long it takes for me to complete, aswell as how many attempts I need to end up completing the game that way I can test how good my memory is.
-By using the reset button I can keep practisicing to perfect the amount of moves required to get the highest score star rating.
+* I want to see how long it takes me to complete the game so that i can keep improving my speed and memory

+* I want to know what my score rating is so that i can aim to get the highest score rating possible

+* I want to restart my current game if i am currnetly not happy with it

 #### Reasons for the website:

+* To allow players to test their memory

+* To showcase work

+* To bring in call of duty zombies gamers to try something fun thats related to the game they play

+* To create a game that i would enjoy playing myself

 ***